gmcfall/yjs-firestore-provider/README.md

     changes before a blob is emitted, set to 600 ms by default.
 Setting this parameter to a smaller value will reduce latency, but again, at the penalty of increased cost due to more frequent writes.
     Setting it to a higher value will increase latency and reduce cost.
-For comparison, the average person types at the rate of one letter every 300 ms.
+For comparison, the average person types at the rate of one character every 300 ms.
 - `blobTimeToLive`: The maximum amount of time in milliseconds that a blob of updates can live in Firestore before it is removed and merged into the consolidated history.
 By default, this parameter is set to 10000 (i.e. 10 seconds).
 As a best practice, applications should stick with this default.